redpanda-data/connect/resources/docs/conditions/README.md

 they will only be executed once per message, regardless of how many times they are referenced (unless the content is modified).
 Therefore, resource conditions can act as a runtime optimisation as well as a config optimisation.

+## `static`

+Static is a condition that always resolves to the same static boolean value.

 ## `xor`